 You must register and insure your vehicle before driving it in Alberta.
-You must also keep these documents in your car — driving without them is against the law and may result in a fine.
-Learn more about registering, insuring and driving your vehicle in Alberta in this section.
+You must also keep these registration and insurance documents in your vehicle: driving without them is against the law and may result in a fine.
+Learn more about registering, insuring and driving your vehicle.

 Auto insurance covers bodily injury, death and property damage in the event of an accident.
-Insurance premiums (rates) and coverage vary from one company to another, so it is a good idea to get estimates from several companies.
+Insurance premiums (rates) and coverage vary from one company to another: it is a good idea to get estimates from several companies.

 Registering a vehicle

 Motor vehicles owned by residents of Alberta must be registered by an Alberta Registry Agent.
-You will also be issued a licence plate.
+When you register your vehicle, you will also be issued a licence plate.

 If you are involved in a collision (accident) with another vehicle, you are required by law to show the other driver your: